-4.4 Volume, return, and news sorts
+D. Volume, Return, and News Sorts

-We examine the possibility of interaction effects in our measures of attention by analyzing buy-sell imbalances for stocks partitioned on abnormal trading volume, previous day's return, and whether or not a stock had news coverage.
+We examine the possibility of interaction effects in our measures of attention by analyzing buy-sell imbalance for stocks partitioned on abnormal trading volume, previous day's return, and whether or not a stock had news coverage.
 Abnormal volume and previous day's returns are independently sorted into three bins-bottom 30%, middle 40%, and top 30%.
 The three-by-three partition on volume and returns is further conditioned on whether a stock was in the news.
 Order imbalances are calculated based on number of trades.
 The results of this analysis are presented in Figure 3.
-Consistent with the univariate sorts, buy-sell imbalances increase with abnormal volume for each return partition.
-At the large discount brokerage, for each volume partition, buy-sell imbalances are the greatest for the low and high return bins.
-At the large retail brokerage, for each volume partition, buy-sell imbalances are consistently greater for low return bins, and for high return bins with no news or low volume.
-At the small discount brokerage, for each volume partition, buy-sell imbalances are consistently greater for low return bins, but there is no consistent effect for high return bins.
-Finally, buy-sell imbalances tend to be greater for the news partition, for high- and low-volume stocks at the large discount brokerage, for high- and medium-volume stocks at the large retail brokerage, and for high-volume stocks at the small discount brokerage.
+Consistent with the univariate sorts, buy-sell imbalance increases with abnormal volume for each return partition.
+At the large discount brokerage, for each volume partition, buy-sell imbalance is the greatest for the low and high return bins.
+At the large retail brokerage, for each volume partition, buy-sell imbalance is consistently greater for low return bins, and for high return bins with no news or low volume.
+At the small discount brokerage, for each volume partition, buy-sell imbalance is consistently greater for low return bins, but there is no consistent effect for high return bins.
+Finally, buysell imbalance tends to be greater for the news partition, for high and low volume stocks at the large discount brokerage, for high and medium stocks at the large retail brokerage, and for high volume stocks at the small discount brokerage.
 It appears from this analysis and from our univariate tests that abnormal trading volume is our single best indicator of attention.
 Returns come in second.
 Our simple news metric-whether a stock was or was not mentioned in that day's news-is our least informative indicator of attention.
-It is hardly surprising that abnormal volume best measures attention, since greater trading volume is often driven by greater numbers of
+It is hardly surprising that by news.
+Choe, Kho, and Stulz point out that the savvy trading of Korean individual investors could result from abnormal volume best measures attention since greater trading volume is often driven by greater numbers of traders, and it is nearly tautological that when more people are trading a stock, more people are paying attention to it.